gilesknap/kafka-tests/README.md

 ```
 ./deploy-bl45p-ea-ioc-05
 ```
+## Check the status of your 'beamline' or list resou
 ## Modify the IOC

 The IOC runs in a container and is entirely defined in its startup script